ellotheth/chromext-monobar/readme.md

 # Monobar: A Chrome extension for text boxen.

-Enhance `<textarea>`s with a status bar that displays line count, character count, and current column (position in the current line).
+Enhance `<textarea>` elements with a status bar that displays current line, current column (position in the current line) and total character count.
+Add monospaced font toggle for anything editable (Gmail compose windows, Github issues/comments, etc.).

 Inspired by [Linus Torvald's Github rant][3].

 ## Install

 ### From source

-1. Clone the repo: `$ git clone git@github.com:ellotheth/chromext-monobar.git`
+1. Clone the repo: `$ git clone git://github.com/ellotheth/chromext-monobar.git`
 2. Visit the extension management page in Chrome: _Menu_ --> _Tools_ --> _Extensions_
 3. Turn on _Developer Mode_
 4. Click _Load unpacked extension..._ and browse to the repo clone.